 Jesus had come first for the people of Israel, then for the whole world.
 He was still in phase one of his mission.
 The time of the Gentiles had not yet come.
-But the great faith of this woman induces him to move forward the timetable.
-It reminds me of another woman of faith who moved forward Jesus’ timetable when the wedding guests had no more wine (Jn 2).
+But the great faith of this woman induces him to move the timetable forward.
+It reminds me of another woman of faith who moved Jesus’ timetable forward when the wedding guests had no more wine (John 2).
 His first response appeared to be a no, but her determined perseverance turned it into a yes that launched his public ministry.

-There is a place in the gospels where Jesus says that faith can move mountains.
+There is a place in the gospels where Jesus says that faith can move mountains (Mat.
+17:20).
 Here we see that faith can move something even more formidable than mountains–it can move God himself.